Lexus LFA: Engine

 The Lexus LFA is powered by a 72-degree bank angle 4805 cc V10 engine equipped with Dual VVT-i carrying the 1LR-GUE designation with a maximum output of 412 kW delivered at 8,700 rpm.
+It was developed in partnership with Yamaha Motor Company, incorporating engine technologies such as a cylinder head derived from racing applications, as well as acoustic engineering from Yamaha.
 Its maximum torque output of 354 lbft arrives at 6,800 rpm, 90 percent of which is available from 3,700 rpm.
 The engine redlines at 9,000 rpm, but with a fuel cutoff set at 9,500 rpm, and is constructed using forged aluminum pistons, forged titanium connecting rods, and solid titanium valves.
 The V-angle of the LFA's V-10 engine is set to 72-degrees, which allows for even firing from the pistons without the use of a split-journal crankshaft, thus improving engine efficiency as well as lowering the overall weight.
 Dry sump lubrication prevents engine oil starvation through high-speed corners and lowers the engine's center of mass.
 Air is fed directly from beneath the hood through a visible slit passing into a dual-stage variable intake manifold and then into ten individual throttle bodies before finally exiting from a dual-stage titanium muffler.